-Haw Park Wood is 73 hectares of ancient woodland adjacent to Anglers Country Park near Wintersett and is only a short walk from the car park, but access can be gained from other points.
+Haw Park Wood is 73 hectares (180 acres) of ancient woodland adjacent to Anglers Country Park near Wintersett and is only a short walk from the car park, but access can be gained from other points.
 Just 6km (4 miles) south east of Wakefield in the heart of West Yorkshire, Haw Park Wood gives visitors the opportunity to enjoy nature at its best.
-The Country Services Team manages the wood for its conservation and wildlife value, and as a valuable recreational and educational facility, working in partnership with community groups, volunteers and environmental organisations and agencies.
+The Countryside Services Team manages the wood for its conservation and wildlife value, and as a valuable recreational and educational facility, working in partnership with community groups, volunteers and environmental organisations and agencies.
 There is open access to the entire site though most people keep to the woodland rides and the all weather footpath network.
 Families and children can safely enjoy the woodland and find out about its wildlife.
 The Rangers patrol the site and together with the Friends of Haw Park Wood organise an events programme including Bat Evenings, Fungi Foray, and Historical Walks and Activity Days.

-In 2015 Haw Park Wood received the prestigious Green Flag Award again, managed by The Keep Britain Tidy Group.
+In 2018 Haw Park Wood received the prestigious Green Flag Award again, managed by The Keep Britain Tidy Group.
 This is a national annual award scheme with stringent criteria – it is welcoming, accessible woodland.
 It is clean and safe (for both wildlife and the visiting public), well maintained and managed in a sustainable way with strong involvement from the local community so having a ‘Friends’ group was a definite point in their favour.
 The 5 year Management Plan and Biodiversity Report helped demonstrate the plans for improvement and importance of the site.